openebs-archive/openebs-docs/docs/alphafeatures.md

       demo-csivol-claim   Bound    pvc-723283b6-02bc-11ea-a139-42010a8000b2   9Gi        RWO            openebs-csi-cstor-disk   68m
     </div>

-4. Check the size is reflected on the application pod where the above volume is mounted.
+4. Check whether the size is reflected on the application pod where the above volume is mounted.

 <h3><a class="anchor" aria-hidden="true" id="snapshot-clone-cstor-volume-created-using-csi-provisioner"></a>Snapshot and Cloning the cStor volume created using CSI provisioner</h3>